The Process

 Skeining or Cone Winding

 After plying, we usually wind the yarn off the bobbins into skeins.
 Skein size is completely up to the customer.
 We default to a 300-yard skein as it is a nice manageable size for all but the bulkiest yarns.
 If you prefer, we can wind the yarn onto cones for ease of use in knitting or weaving.
-Cones are a lot easier to manage when using a lot of yarn and don’t roll around & tangle as balls can.
+Cones are much easier to manage when using a lot of yarn and don’t roll around & tangle as balls can.